jeremyckahn/shifty/tutorials/easing-function-in-depth.md

 ## Per-tween custom easing functions

 You are not limited to attaching functions to {@link Tweenable.easing}.
-You can also supply a custom easing function directly to {@link tween}:
+You can also supply a {@link EasingFunction | custom easing function} directly to {@link tween}:

 ```javascript
 tween({